Fudgy raspberry brownies that are irresistibly chewy with bursts of raspberry in every bite. Guaranteed to become your new favorite brownie.

 - 1 teaspoon vanilla extract

-- 1/3 cup, plus 2 tablespoons lightly crushed frozen raspberries (or heaping 1/2 cup fresh raspberries)
+- 1/3 cup, plus 2 tablespoons lightly crushed frozen raspberries (or heaping 1/2 cup chopped fresh raspberries)

 - 2/3 pint fresh raspberries